Pennsylvania Workers’ Compensation Lawyers Fight for Coal Miners

 The family members of coal miners who die from black lung disease, pneumoconiosis, or other related lung diseases, may be eligible for death benefits, and additional benefits may be available for dependent family members.

 To receive benefits under the Act, an application form must be submitted to the Office of Workers’ Compensation, Division of Coal Mine Workers’ Compensation, along with the relevant medical information and evidence.
-An experienced workers’ compensation lawyer in Philadelphia can help to ensure workers’ rights are protected and they receive the maximum compensation available.
+An experienced worker’s compensation lawyer can help to ensure workers’ rights are protected and they receive the maximum compensation available.

 Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates, P.C.
 Help Coal Miners and Their Families Obtain the Compensation to Which They Are Entitled